lipcsak-zoltan/Duckies_duckietown/README.md

 * Run
 `train.py`
 in /Train/ directory.
-* Don't forget to sign in with yout wandb credits, and modify those in the scrip
+* Don't forget to sign in with yout wandb credits, and modify those in the script
+* Also check every path for training data
+## Test
+*Run test.py